MetaMask/metamask-docs/snaps/how-to/test-a-snap.md

 `@metamask/snaps-jest` assumes the Snap is built in the directory you run Jest from.
 If you use a different directory, you can specify the path using the [`root`](../reference/cli/options.md#r-root) option, or by running your own HTTP server.
-It currently is not possible to use `@metamask/snaps-jest` with a Snap that is not built.
+It's currently not possible to use `@metamask/snaps-jest` with a Snap that is not built.
 :::

 If you don't use the package as a preset, you can alternatively add the `@metamask/snaps-jest`